15 ggplot2

 ggplot(data = penguins) +

-geom_point(aes(x = bill_length_mm, y = flipper_length_mm))
+geom_point(mapping = aes(x = bill_length_mm, y = flipper_length_mm))

-Creating a ggplot
+How a ggplot is built

 geom_point